YU000jp/logseq-page-tags-and-hierarchy/README.md

    ![image](https://github.com/YU000jp/logseq-page-tags-and-hierarchy/assets/111847207/f7da636b-4418-4a2f-b1e9-49c6aa8ec055)

-### 2. Page view UI
+### 2. Customizing Page Tags and Hierarchy Display (Page view UI)

-- By default, page tags and hierarchy appear at the end of the page content.
-This plugin offers different placement options:
+- Logseq standard displays page tags and hierarchy at the end of page content, but it is inconvenient to scroll to the end.
+This plugin provides placement options to eliminate that inconvenience:
   > [For more information.](https://github.com/YU000jp/logseq-page-tags-and-hierarchy/wiki/Page-View-UI)

 ---